lukemonahan/SA-otx/README.md

 Supporting add-on for Open Threat Exchange
 -----------------------------------------

-This app integrates OTX indicators collected by TA-otx into the Splunk ES threat feeds
+This app integrates OTX indicators collected by TA-otx into the Splunk Enterprise Security threat intelligence framework.

-It does this within a modular input otx_intel_manager which periodically reads the data that has been collected by TA-otx and pushes it into the threat collections in a structured manner.
+It does this within a modular input otx_intel_manager which periodically reads the data that has been collected by TA-otx and pushes it into the threat collections in a correctly structured manner.

 Requirements: